-lected based on an abnormal amyloid biomarker would meet the proposed research criteria for AD [9], and consensus meetings suggest that standard AD-type cognitive and clinical co-primary outcome measures will be appropriate for pivotal trials, and a single clinical measure may be appropriate for a phase II proof of concept trial.
-Using ADNI data, we have shown that a 2-year treatment period in this population, with appropriate covariates, has reasonable power to demonstrate effects on primary measures (Donohue et al., unpublished observation).
-A design similar to this has recently been launched as a phase II proof of concept trial of a secretase inhibitor (ClinicalTrials.gov identifier NCT00890890).
+We have used ADNI data to propose study designs (Table 3) for disease-modifying interventions in the pre-dementia population (Aisen 2009).
+For such a trial, it is rational to select subjects with evidence of amyloid accumulation in brain; ADNI data suggest that amyloid PET imaging and low CSF $A\beta{42}$ are equivalent indicators of amyloid accumulation.
+Subjects meeting the ADNI criteria for amnestic MCI and selected based on an abnormal amyloid biomarker would meet the proposed research criteria for AD [9], and consensus meetings suggest that standard AD-type cognitive and clinical co-primary outcome measures will be appropriate for pivotal trials, and a single clinical measure may be appropriate for a Phase II proof of concept trial.
+Using ADNI data, we have shown that a two-year treatment period in this population, with appropriate covariates, has reasonable power to demonstrate effects on primary measures (Donohue et al, submitted).
+A design similar to this has recently been launched as a Phase II proof of concept trial of a secretase inhibitor (ClinicalTrials.gov identifier NCT00890890).